Jamie McAllister

-James Reynolds McAllister (born 26 April 1978 in Glasgow) is a Scottish professional football coach and former player, who is currently an assistant manager at Hibernian.
-McAllister played as a defender.
+James Reynolds McAllister (born 26 April 1978 in Glasgow) is a Scottish former player who played as a defender and currently working as a professional football coach with Duli Pengiran Muda Mahkota Football Club (DPMM) in Brunei, which plays in the Malaysia Super League.

 McAllister played for Queen of the South, Aberdeen, Livingston, Heart of Midlothian, Bristol City, Preston North End, Yeovil Town, Kerala Blasters and Exeter City.
 He made one full international appearance for Scotland, in 2004.
 Since retiring as a player he has been an assistant coach at Bristol City, Sunderland and Hibernian.

 Club career

 Early career

 McAllister signed an "S" form with Motherwell Boys Club, before being released from his contract by then Motherwell manager Alex McLeish.
 McAllister then joined Bellshill Boys Club where he played alongside David Lilley.

 Queen of the South

 McAllister began his senior career in 1996 by signing for Dumfries club Queen of the South with new chairman Norman Blount getting the wheels moving on the club's revival.
 At Palmerston Park McAllister and Lilley became teammates again.

 In 1997 the club reached the Scottish Challenge Cup final for the first time.
 Second division Queen of the South lost 1–0 to First division Falkirk despite a rousing Queens display at Motherwell's Fir Park Stadium; a performance that included the man of the match award going to Queens veteran central midfield playmaker Tommy Bryce and an early career appearance for McAllister as substitute.
 A late chance for a Derek Townsley equaliser went agonisingly over for Queens.

 McAllister became one of the most sought after players in the lower leagues and was courted by several Scottish Premier League clubs before leaving at the end of the season in 1999.